connor-arnold-cyber/cybersecurity-portfolio/playbook/connection-security/labs/ad-cs-certificate-templates-auto-enrollment-key-archival.md

 # Lab: AD CS Certificate Templates, Auto-Enrollment, and Key Archival

+SHA-1 was required by the lab but is deprecated for production use.

 ## Overview

 This lab demonstrated how Active Directory Certificate Services (AD CS) manages the lifecycle of enterprise certificates through certificate authority installation, customized certificate templates, Group Policy auto-enrollment, user certificate issuance, and key archival planning.
 These capabilities allow an organization to standardize certificate settings, distribute certificates to domain users, support authentication and encryption, and recover archived private keys when certificates are lost.